 - PIN: Postcolonial Intellectuals and their European Publics

 Financed by the NWO (Netherlands Organisation for Scientific Research), this new three-year pan-European network aims to rethink the idea of Europe from a postcolonial perspective; to chart European transformations through the interventions of some of the continent's most prominent intellectuals, including artists and activists; and to provide new understandings of European citizenship, integration and emancipation from different subject positions.
 Partners in the network include universities and non-academic organisations in Denmark, France, Germany, Italy, the Netherlands and Portugal, as well as the UK.
-The main Leeds contacts are Prof. Frank Finlay , Prof. Graham Huggan, Prof. John McLeod and Prof. Max Silverman
+The main Leeds contacts are Professor Frank Finlay , Professor Graham Huggan, Professor John McLeod and Professor Max Silverman

 - Guest Lecture with Jennifer Wenzel (Columbia University): 'Reading for the Planet: Environmental Crisis and World Literature'

 - Masterclass with Jennifer Wenzel (Columbia University): ‘How to Read for Oil’

 - After Empire?
 The Contested History of Decolonisation, Migration and Race in Modern Britain Gary Younge (The Guardian), Prof. Elleke Boehmer (Oxford) and Prof. Bill Schwarz (QMUL)

 We have hosted a wide range of events ranging from our Annual International Lectures to conferences to community days in conjunction with local schools and museums.
 Past speakers have included Prof. Ato Quayson, Prof. Elleke Boehmer, Prof. Helen Tiffin, Prof. Vijay Mishra, Prof. Catherine Hall and Prof. Dane Kennedy.